 The good news is, for creative and intelligent people, entering addiction recovery doesn’t have to compromise these underlying traits.
 As they say, you can’t get blood from a stone.
 Creativity and high intelligence will remain even if the recovering addict never to touches drugs or alcohol for the rest of his or her life.

-If you know highly creative or intelligent person in need of inpatient drug treatment, Florida House Experience can help.
+If you know highly creative or intelligent person in need of inpatient drug treatment, FHE Health can help.
 We offer personalized, state-of-the-art drug and alcohol addiction treatment in a safe and comfortable environment.